The temptation for homeowners to create a uniform or at least complimentary look to their homes starts by painting the exterior.

 You can add a second coat of primer or use latex or oil-based exterior grade paint that matches the trim or house.

-In addition, avoid panting the inside of the box apart from the lid itself.
+In addition, avoid panting the inside of the electrical panel or meter box apart from the lid itself.

 This means avoiding the fuses, circuit breaker switches, and housings.